Ensure that international trade of polar bears is carried out according to conservation principles

 (public, policy makers, legislators etc.):

-A report will be written by Ernie Cooper (private contractor) that will compile, summarize and assess information on polar bear harvest and trade from 2012 to 2021.
-This report in intended to help determine if current polar bear harvest levels are sustainable in the long-term, and whether commercial trade of polar bear is non-detrimental to the survival of the species in the wild.
+The report written by Ernie Cooper (private contractor) compiles, summarizes and assesses information on polar bear harvest and trade from 2012 to 2021.
+This report helped determine that current polar bear harvest levels are sustainable in the long-term, and commercial trade of polar bear is non-detrimental to the survival of the species in the wild.

-Dissemination to stakeholders: The final version of the report will be posted on the Polar Bear Range States website and thus, will be accessible to Range State partners, Indigenous partners, stakeholders, and members of the public.
+Dissemination to stakeholders: The final version of the report was posted on the Polar Bear Range States website and thus, is accessible to Range State partners, Indigenous partners, stakeholders, and members of the public.

-Overall impact/outcome: The report will compile, summarize and assess information on polar bear harvest and trade from 2012 to 2021.
-The resulting information should be interpreted in relation to similar information, which was included in a report covering the 2005 to 2014 period.
-Significant changes or trends should be identified and an assessment conducted of the impact of trade on the long-term viability of polar bear in Canada.
+Overall impact/outcome: The report compiles, summarizes and assesses information on polar bear harvest and trade from 2012 to 2021.
+The information was interpreted in relation to similar information, which was included in a report covering the 2005 to 2014 period.
+Significant changes or trends were identified and an assessment was conducted of the impact of trade on the long-term viability of polar bear in Canada.

 [1] The level of challenge may be estimated by multiplying the level of likelihood (scale 1-5) by the negative impact it may have (scale 1-5).
 Minor: 1-10, Moderate: 11-15; Severe: 16-25.